Skip to content

 Writing for LLM compliance

 The invariant you write is for humans.
-The directive the compile pipeline produces is for Claude.
+The directive the compile pipeline produces is for the model.
 Both matter, but they fail differently — a well-written invariant with poorly compiled directives won't be followed.
 These rules help the compile pipeline produce effective directives from your invariant.

 Use absolute language in the Statement

 The compile pipeline detects absolute quantifiers in your Statement ("every", "all", "total", "no ... exception") and appends "No exceptions." to the generated directive.
-This prevents Claude from rationalizing edge cases.
+This prevents the model from rationalizing edge cases.

 Statement that triggers reinforcement: